 Marrow of the Moment:

-In spite of the alarm bells, we continue to spend our energy, attention and resources on condemning each other for our differences.
+Yet despite the alarm bells we continue to spend our energy, attention and resources condemning each other for our differences.
 We are hating more; we are more intolerable.
-It is the second month of year and there have been 33 mass shootings in the US to date.
+It is the second month of 2023 and there have been 33 mass shootings in the United States to date.

-Rather than address our own biases and shortcomings, or carbon footprint, or habits of consumption, we continue to obsess about each other’s choices and differences, and the violation that they are different than ours.
+Rather than address our own shortcomings, OR carbon footprints, OR habits of consumption, OR biases, we continue our fixation on the other’s choices and differences, and the crime that they are different from our own.

-We are perpetuating toxic mentalities in the midst of acutely pressing societal and ecological challenges, the irony and absurdity is that of a comic tragedy.
+Tragically, we are perpetuating toxic mentalities in the face of pressing societal and ecological challenges that need our attention, energy and resources now.

-My interest in recording the natural abstraction of landscape environments began 10 years ago with Surface Surveys, a series of photographic studies of desert physiographies from around the world as they exist in their natural form.
-Beauty’s fundamental connection to nature inspired my foray into visual arts.
+My interest in recording the natural abstraction of landscape environments began 8 years ago with Surface Surveys, a series of photographic studies of desert physiographies from around the world as they exist in their natural form.